iambrainstorming/opinionated_observer/src/health/meat_politics.md

 Which foods cause the most greenhouse gas emissions?

+Animal-based foods, especially red meat, dairy, and farmed shrimp, are generally associated with the highest greenhouse gas emissions.

 Meat production often requires extensive grasslands, which is often created by cutting down trees, releasing carbon dioxide stored in forests.

 ## The Cultural Significance of Meat Consumption